jyotiyadav2508/Blog_Website_PP4/README.md

 ![Homepage](assets/features/home-page.jpg)

-Upon scrolling down, there is destination section which describe different types of tourist destination.
-Each destination card navigate to that particular blog posts.
+Upon scrolling down, there is destination section which indicates the available types of tourist destination blog post.
+Each destination card filter the post by destination name and navigate to that particular blog posts.

 ![Destination](assets/features/destinations-section1.jpg)
 ![Destination](assets/features/destinations-section2.jpg)